sokil/keycloak-labs/README.md

 Keycloak default credentials:

-username: keycloak
+username: admin
-password: keycloak
+password: admin

 #### Integration with unleash

-Create realm `unleash` and client id `unleash`.
+Create realm `unleash` and client id `unleash-web`.

-In client set `Valid Redirect URIs` to `http://unleash:4242/api/auth/callback`
+In client set `Valid Redirect URIs` to `http://unleash:4242/auth/oidc/callback`

 Create user `unleashtest` and password `unleashtest` that may be used for authentication to unleash , don't forget to set its email.